LeoRH123/UWP-Workshop-HackOHIO/SoundboardBlogPost.md

 What if instead of soothing atmospheric noises and a level of iterative polish, Ambie had obnoxious animal noises and was built in 30 minutes?

 ![](MarkdownImages/AnimalSoundboard.png)

+As simple as this demo app is, it shows some cool things you can do right away with UWP:
+- Working with different types of media (in our case, audio, but its just as easy to get started with video, photo, etc.)
+- Speech Synthesis!
+Just one example of a neat API included with UWP
+- Simple, easy-to-use, and consistent UI controls, especially if you're using [WinUI](https://docs.microsoft.com/en-us/windows/apps/winui/winui2/getting-started)
+- Templated/dynamic UI that changes through user interaction.
+You can add as many monkey buttons as you want to this UI, keep clicking!

+### Resources

 You can clone the soundboard source code [here](https://github.com/zateutsch/UWP-Workshop-HackOHIO).